43. Time Inconsistency of Ramsey Plans#

 In our setting, that could be accomplished by setting

-To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate \(\mu_t\) do not distort economic decisions.
+Milton Friedman assumed that the taxes that government imposes to collect money at rate \(\mu_t\) do not distort economic decisions, e.g., they are lump-sum taxes.

 Instead, the government acquires money by levying taxes that distort decisions and thereby impose costs on the representative consumer.

-It balances the costs of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the benefits that expected deflation generates by raising the representative households’ holdings of real balances.
+The government balances the costs of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the benefits that expected deflation generates by raising the representative household’s real money balances.

 Therefore, the one-period welfare function of a benevolent government is: